Germany profile - Timeline

 1813 - Defeat of Napoleon at Battle of Leipzig.

 1848 - Year of Revolutions; failure of liberals' attempt to unite Germany under democratic constitution; start of period of rapid industrialisation.

-1871 - Otto von Bismarck achieves unification of Germany under leadership of Prussia; new German Empire's authoritarian constitution creates elected national parliament (Reichstag) but gives Kaiser (emperor) extensive powers.
+1871 - Otto von Bismarck achieves unification of Germany under leadership of Prussia; new German Empire's authoritarian constitution creates elected national parliament, but gives emperor extensive powers.

-1888 - Start of William II's reign; start of trend towards colonial expansion and build-up of German navy to compete with Britain's; rapid growth of Germany's economic power.
+1888 - Start of William II's reign; start of trend towards colonial expansion and build-up of navy to compete with Britain's; rapid growth of economic power.

-1890 - Growing workers' movement culminates in founding of Social Democratic Party of Germany (SPD).
+1890 - Growing workers' movement culminates in founding of Social Democratic Party of Germany.

 1914-1918 - World War I

 1918 - Germany defeated, signs armistice.
 Emperor William II abdicates and goes into exile.